OGpranav17/DistraX/README.md

 Blur out time-wasting websites and earn XP 🧠📈 for choosing productivity!
 🎮 Gamify your focus journey with streaks 🔥, levels 🧩, and motivational nudges 💪.

+USE MY EXTENSION TO LEVEL UP YOUR FOCUS !!!

 ---

 ## 🧠 Why I Built It